 We all want our children to be kind, confident, cooperative, and assertive.
 It can be hard to teach our children to handle so many different behaviors.
-We miss providing learning opportunities for our children when we make keep practicing these damaging parenting habits.
+We miss providing learning opportunities for our children when we unknowingly make these damaging parenting habits.

 1).
 Not letting our CHILD make the choice.